Cardiovascular Health

 Cardiovascular disease refers to many conditions that affect the heart and blood vessels.
 These include heart attack (damage to the heart muscles) and stroke (damage to the brain due to limited blood flow), angina (chest pain due to coronary artery disease), cardiomyopathy (an enlarged heart) and valve disorders, to name just a few.

 Studies have found that people living with HIV appear to be at greater risk for these conditions than their HIV-negative counterparts.
-This is why your doctor should monitor your heart health regularly and why any efforts you can make to promote your heart health should be part of your plan for living long and well with HIV.
+This is why your healthcare provider should monitor your heart health regularly and why any efforts you can make to promote your heart health should be part of your plan for living long and well with HIV.

 Risk factors for cardiovascular disease